johnli0135/parenthesizer/README.md

 # Parenthesizer

-A command line utility that uses whitespace and punctuation rules to generate properly parenthesized code of LISP dialects.
+A command line utility that uses whitespace and punctuation rules to generate properly parenthesized code for LISP dialects.

 Usage: `python parenthesizer.py <input file>`